helrond/songs/_posts/2014-04-29-southern_exposure.md

 Against the ice and wind

 <div class="chorus">
-I will not dehydrate my soul
+	I will not dehydrate my soul<br/>
-Grow numb from cold
+	Grow numb from cold<br/>
-But will live with what it is
+	But will live with what it is<br/>
 	What I can hold
 </div>

 <div class="chorus">